kristianmandrup/sugar-high/README.markdown

 # Sugar high!

-Named in honor of the bailouts after 2008 crisis which led to a temporary 'sugar-high' in the markets.
 Inspired by the 'zucker' project.

 ## Install